funnywayrush84/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when it's necessary, based on profiling and measured performance data."

 In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code, which often causes more problems than it solves.
 It's better to initially focus on simplicity and correctness, then optimize specific areas if and when they prove to be actual bottlenecks.

+# 2024-03-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote reminds programmers that while efficiency is crucial, optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
+It advocates for initially focusing on writing clear, correct, and maintainable code, and only optimizing when profiling and testing reveal specific performance issues.
+Always balance readability, maintainability, and performance based on real-world data and requirements.